msoucy/msoucy.me/content/2014/12/16-aspect-presentation.md

 During an Advanced FOSS class recently, I gave a small presentation on two similar, though slightly different, techniques.

-The basic presentation is [here][presentation], though I plan on turning it into a full blog post later.
+The basic presentation is [here](/seminars/aspects), though I plan on turning it into a full blog post later.

-[presentation]: |filename|/seminars/aspects